jnhoward/jnhoward.github.io/_pages/cv.md

 title: "CV"
 ---

 A PDF version of my CV can be found [here]().
-Last updated September 2024.
+Last updated October 2024.